Skip to main content

 If your observed number of successes was below the mean, then you can conclude that your data do not provide evidence in favor of the alternative hypothesis and you should not start your own psychic hotline!
 But if your result was above the mean, then we would like to measure the strength of evidence against the null hypothesis.
 You have already seen how to do that using a p-value.

-Use the applet to explore how many hits a subject would need in 10 attempts for the p-value to be below 0.05.
+Return to the applet and explore how many hits a subject would need in 10 attempts for the p-value to be below 0.05.

 Hint.